sandravizz/Natural-disasters/README.md

 In this project I analyse deeply the most destructive natural disasters happening in the US over the last decades.
 The main objective is to understand patterns and possible changes over time providing a resourceful foundation for discussion or further research.

-On a practical side I showcase the whole process of a data visualisation project using the programming language JavaScript for data cleaning, EDA, plotting and the final dynamic visualisation with data provided by [NCEI](https://www.ncei.noaa.gov/access/billions/events/US/1980-2023?disasters[]=all-disasters).
+On a practical side I showcase the whole process of a data visualisation project using the programming language JavaScript for [data cleaning](https://observablehq.com/@sandraviz/billion-disasters_data_wrangeling?collection=@sandraviz/billion-dollar-disaster), [EDA](https://observablehq.com/@sandraviz/billion-dollar-disasters-arquero-js-plot-js?collection=@sandraviz/billion-dollar-disaster) and the final dynamic visualisation with data provided by [NCEI](https://www.ncei.noaa.gov/access/billions/events/US/1980-2023?disasters[]=all-disasters).

 Have a look at the image below showing a hurricane, one of the most dangerous natural disasters.
 Some birds though fly directly into the eye of the hurricane, where it is surprisingly calm.